 Call an Atlanta Workers Comp Law Firm Today

 If you feel that you were wrongfully terminated, discriminated against, or paid improperly, you can take legal action.
 It is best to seek assistance from an experienced Atlanta workers comp attorney.
 Your Atlanta workers comp lawyer will review all the details of your case and gather information to determine the best way to proceed.
 You may have options available to you if you were wrongfully terminated.
 You might be owed compensation as well as benefits and other compensation forms.
 We can help you resolve the situation and get the money you deserve.
-Contact our legal team to discuss your case with a free initial consultation at The Bader Law Firm.
+Contact our legal team to discuss your case with a free initial consultation at Bader Scott Injury Lawyers.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.